 - The wonderful hosts, Guido and helpers, believe in Slow Food and offer bread-baking lessons, pasta-making demos, guided truffle hunts, even an intro to bee-keeping

 - The apartments combine simple rustic stylishness and spaciousness - a cut above most Tuscan farmhouse conversions; and all are good for families

-- Each building has its own pool: a large one for Doderi apartments, another for Brentina guests and a private plunge pool for Trosce villa
+- Each building has its own pool: a large one for Doderi guests, another for Brentina, and a private plunge pool for Trosce villa

 - There's a huge variety of plantlife on the estate: blackberries, figs, apples, plums, nuts, herbs, elderflower, pears, cherries, peaches... go forage

 - After entering the estate, you have to drive over bumpy tracks to reach your accommodation, but nothing an ordinary hire car can't handle

 - These are self-catering cottages, so you bring your own food or stock up at their lovely farm shop